PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 3. Scope: another friend of Engine; collects and maintains a look-up list of all the declared identifiers (variables), and enforces a strict set of rules as to how these are accessible to currently executing code.

 For you to fully understand how JavaScript works, you need to begin to think like Engine (and friends) think, ask the questions they ask, and answer those questions the same.

+## Back & Forth
+When you see the program `var a = 2;`, you most likely think of that as one statement.
+But that's not how our new friend Engine sees it.
+In fact, Engine sees two distinct statements, one which Compiler will handle during compilation, and one which Engine will handle during execution.